-To be healthy is to be physically, spiritually and socially healthy.
 Islam teaches that good health is a blessing that all should work at achieving.
-As Muslims, we are to eat nutritious health food and maintain physical, mental fitness and personal security.
+Muslims are encouraged to eat nutritious healthy food and maintain physical, mental fitness and personal security.

-Islam gives us guidelines on permissible food to eat and medicine to use as taught in the Qur’an, sunna and hadith.
-Halal, permissible food includes meats from animals without claws, personally hunted or slaughtered in the name of God.
-Haram, food that is not permitted includes pork.
+Muslims partake in permissible food (Halal).
+Halal includes meats from animals without claws, personally hunted or slaughtered in the name of God.
+They are to avoid food that is not permitted (Haram) which includes pork.

 Islam teaches us to eat in moderation and not to overeat, drink alcohol, smoke or use illicit drugs because these damage our health.
 Greed, lust, worry, confusion, uncontrolled desire, anger, arrogance, lying, fear or death can affect health.